 Example poster 'Orsine", Exhibited at Forum of the United Nations Regional Review Meeting in Beijing+25 (Beijing Platform for Action) in Genèva in 2019

-On March 8, 2022, International Women's Day, the 22 selected women will be presented via social media.
+On March 8, 2022, International Women's Day, the 22 selected women were presented via social media.

 In this way the stories are made known, women themselves are put in the spotlight and the importance of International Women's Day is emphasized.

 The stories serve as an example or inspiration for listeners and specifically for women to put themselves more in the foreground and to share their knowledge.

 Follow the stories on these socials by clicking on the icon.